Best Cheap Health Insurance in Oregon (2026)

 Pros of short-term health insurance in OR

 • Cheap quotes: In Oregon, short-term plans cost a few hundred dollars, on average, if you're healthy.
 That's cheaper than Obamacare plans if you don't qualify for discounts.
-Short-term medical insurance is only cheap if you're younger or have fewer health concerns.
+Short-term medical insurance is only cheap if you're younger or you have fewer health concerns.

 • Year-round availability: A short-term health plan can help you bridge the coverage gap if it's not open enrollment and you don't qualify for a special enrollment period.
-Keep in mind that short-term plans won't get you to the next open enrollment period unless you buy a plan in August or later.

 Cons of short-term health insurance in OR

-• Rates depend on your health history: Unlike Obamacare plans, short-term companies are allowed to take your health history into account when setting rates and selling plans.
+• Rates depend on your health history: Unlike with Obamacare plans, short-term companies are allowed to take your health history into account when setting rates and selling plans.
 That means you may pay significantly more per month or be unable to find coverage if you have or have had a serious disease, like cancer or diabetes.

 • Limited coverage: Short-term plans typically offer less coverage than regular health insurance plans.
 For example, short-term plans might not cover care for newborns or mental health services.
 Plus, many short-term plans have high deductibles and no caps on what you'll pay for care in a single year.